 A simple example is offering a workbook or action plan that breaks down the steps.
 Or if your course boundaries exclude some clients because you don’t cover enough early material, you could add in that material (even if it’s supplemental material).

-You can also offer physical products in addition to your course.
+You can also offer physical products in addition to your online courses.
 Or coaching.
 Consider whatever helps you stand apart from the competition.

 I find that reviewing the competition every year or two and seeing what exactly they offer is worth the effort.
 That way, you know the current market trends in your topic area.

-Sometimes plans don't go as expected.
-I've noticed challenges nearly almost always arise when I'm looking for shortcuts that don't serve anyone.
-Here are a few strategies I've tried that had terrible results.
+Sometimes plans don’t go as expected.
+I’ve noticed challenges nearly almost always arise when I’m looking for shortcuts that don’t serve anyone.
+Here are a few strategies for selling online courses that had terrible results.

 Link Building & Trying to Game Google